google/gae-secure-scaffold-python3/README.md

 Please note: this is not an official Google product.

-This is the secure scaffold for Google App Engine.
+This is the secure scaffold package for Google App Engine.

 It is built using Python 3 and Flask.

 Structure:

+`secure_scaffold/`
-* / - top level directory for common files, e.g. app.yaml
+- Top level directory

+`secure_scaffold/contrib`
+- Contains shims for App Engine APIs that are no longer available in Python 3

+`secure_scaffold/tests`
+- Tests for the secure scaffold

+`secure_scaffold/config.py`
+- Similar to django settings set up
+- Looks for the "SETTINGS_MODULE" environment variable to be set
+- See Settings Config below on how to use this

+`secure_scaffold/factories.py`
+- The main Flask app factory that applies the security defaults
+- See App Factory below on how to use this

+`secure_scaffold/settings.py`
+- Security settings
+- Defines our CSP headers and other specifics

+`secure_scaffold/xsrf.py`
+- Defines XSRF decorators to be used with your flask app
+- See XSRF below on how to use this

 The scaffold provides the following basic security guarantees by default through a flask app factory found in `secure_scaffold/factories.py`.
 This app will: